The use of the word Anzac is restricted and protected by.

 Gallipoli on 25 April 1915 gave us the date and name of Anzac Day.
 News of the

 landing saw outpourings of national pride, and it became clear that its

 anniversary was the appropriate day for commemoration.

-people of this day.
+importance to the people of this day.